lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 You can now click on the public (if you are using Google Colab) or local URL to open your interactive LaVague demo.

-You'll need to manually interact with this demo:
+!!! note "How to use Gradio demo"

-1) Click on the URL textbox and press enter.
+    1. Click on the URL textbox and press enter.
 This will show a screenshot of your initial page.

-2) Then select an instruction or write your own, and again click within the instruction textbox and press enter.
+    2. Select an instruction or write your own, and again click within the instruction textbox and press enter.

 <img src="https://raw.githubusercontent.com/lavague-ai/LaVague/main/docs/assets/launch_2_openai_py.png" />